ktorio/ktor-documentation/topics/creating_interactive_website.md

 ## Home page with templates {id="home_page_templates"}

 It's time to build the main page of our journal, which is in charge of displaying multiple journal entries.
 We will create this page with the help of a *template engine*.
 Template engines are quite common in web development, and Ktor supports a [variety of them](Working_with_views.md).
-In our case, we're going to choose [Freemarker](https://freemarker.apache.org/).
+In our case, we're going to choose [FreeMarker](https://freemarker.apache.org/).

-### Adjust Freemarker configuration {id="freemarker_config"}
+### Adjust FreeMarker configuration {id="freemarker_config"}

-The Ktor plugin for IntelliJ IDEA already [generated code](#source_code) for the Freemarker plugin:
+The Ktor plugin for IntelliJ IDEA already [generated code](#source_code) for the FreeMarker plugin in the `plugins/Templating.kt` file:

 ```kotlin
 ```
 {src="snippets/tutorial-website/src/main/kotlin/com/example/plugins/Templating.kt" lines="8-10,12-13"}

-The `templateLoader` setting tells our application that Freemarker templates will be located in the `templates` directory.
+The `templateLoader` setting tells our application that FreeMarker templates will be located in the `templates` directory.
 Let's also add the `outputFormat` as follows:

 ```kotlin
 ```
-{src="snippets/tutorial-website/src/main/kotlin/com/example/plugins/Templating.kt" lines="8-13"}
+{src="snippets/tutorial-website/src/main/kotlin/com/example/plugins/Templating.kt" lines="3-13"}

 The `outputFormat` setting helps convert control characters provided by the user to their corresponding HTML entities.
 This ensures that when one of our journal entries contains a String like `<b>Hello</b>`, it is actually printed as `<b>Hello</b>`, not **Hello**.
 This so-called [escaping](https://freemarker.apache.org/docs/dgui_misc_autoescaping.html) is an essential step in preventing [XSS attacks](https://owasp.org/www-community/attacks/xss/).

 ### Write the journal template {id="journal_template"}

 Our journal main page should contain everything we need for a basic overview of our journal: a title, header image, a list of journal entries, and a form for adding new journal entries.
-To define this page layout, we use the Freemarker Template Language (`ftl`), which contains our HTML source as well as Freemarker variable definitions and instructions on how to use the variables in the context of the page.
+To define this page layout, we use the FreeMarker Template Language (`ftl`), which contains our HTML source as well as FreeMarker variable definitions and instructions on how to use the variables in the context of the page.

 Let's create a new `templates` directory inside `resources`.
 Inside this directory, we'll create a file called `index.ftl` and fill it with the following content: